 Being an active member of the community is something Mr. Sain has continued to do.
 He has worked with the Helen Bader Foundation’s Homework First Program at Phillis Wheatley School.
 He has tutored MPS high school students in reading comprehension.
 He has sat on the advisory committees of the Blood Center of Southeast Wisconsin’s Community Blood Donation Drive Campaign and of Make A Difference of Milwaukee and currently sits on the advisory committee of the Cardinal Stritch University College of Education.
 He has worked with Marquette University’s Mediation Program.
 He is also a Trustee of the Milwaukee Public Library.

-Dr. Keith Posley is Chief School Administration Officer with Milwaukee Public Schools (MPS), focused on providing support, supervision, intervention strategies and accountability systems to schools and school leaders, to ensure that students in all MPS schools have a safe, supportive learning environment and receive effective instruction that supports high student achievement.
-Over the years, he has served as a district administrator in various other capacities including assistant principal, principal, and regional superintendent.
+Dr. Posley was previously the chief school administration officer for MPS.
+In that capacity, he focused on providing support, supervision, intervention strategies and accountability systems to schools and school leaders, to ensure that students in all MPS schools have a safe, supportive learning environment and receive effective instruction that supports high student achievement.
+He has served as a district administrator in several other capacities over the years including assistant principal, principal, and regional superintendent.
 He began his career in 1990 as a physical education teacher at the elementary level.
 During his tenure as a principal, he was named one of eight exemplary principals selected by President George W. Bush.

 Dr. Posley received his bachelor’s degree from Tougaloo College in Mississippi and his master’s degree in Curriculum and Instruction from the University of Wisconsin-Milwaukee.
 He holds a certificate of Advanced Studies in Administrative Leadership and a doctorate in Educational Leadership from National Louis University.

 He believes that reading, math and writing in particular, need the intense focus of the entire MPS system.
 Dr. Posley states, “I firmly believe each child must possess a strong knowledgebase in these critical areas.”